 Below are some advantages of the TCP/IP model:

-- It allows communication among heterogeneous networks.
+- The model allows communication between heterogeneous networks.

-Scope of TCP/IP Model
+Scope of TCP/IP Model:

 This acts as the need to recognize the normal TCP/IP packet looks and the procedure through which TCP/IP itself picks up communications between computers.
 By staring at genuine packets that are blubber off the wire through a packet imprison utility like tcpdump or the win32 alike windump.
 At the instance of double-clicking on the web browser, a syn packet has been sent out, and also, a syn/ack packet is returned to the user.
 Next, a set of ack packets are followed by psh/ack packets that allow exchanging data front and back.